API

 return await self._request("post", "/v1/process", data)

 6.2.
-File transfer and usage examples of multipart/form-data
+File transfer and multipart/form-data usage

 class Bar(CommonEndpoints):